-- Colors: May be solid color, bicolor, tricolor, merle, or sable.
-Usually seen in black, blue, blue merle, brindle, gold, lilac, red, or red merle (with or without patches of white).
+COAT COLOR: Solid color, bicolor, tricolor, merle, or sable, usually seen in black, blue, blue merle, brindle, gold, lilac, red, or red merle (with or without patches of white)

 Characteristics of the Border Collie

 This breed is extremely driven, loyal, and hard-working.
 Border collies are happiest when they are working or playing, and will only settle down for cuddle time when the workday is done.
 Border collies are very sensitive to noise and will alert you to visitors, passersby, and any other movement.
 They may also be sensitive to sudden loud noises like fireworks and thunder.

 |Tendency to Bark||High|

 |Amount of Shedding||Medium|